philrz/super/docs/formats/sup.md

 ## 3. Examples

-The simplest Super JSON value is a single value, perhaps a string like this:
+The simplest SUP value is a single value, perhaps a string like this:
 ```
 "hello, world"
 ```